If your family or a family you know with young ones has recently experienced a loss, you will want to have resources to help children grieve.

 by Wolf Erlbruch

 The reviews are mixed on this one: some love it, some loathe it.
-All agree that the book is odd, original, and intruiging.
+All agree that the book is odd, original, and intriguing.
 Perhaps best for older and thoughtful children, teens, and creative adults.
 The subject is the inevitability of death, examined through the perspective of a duck, with something of a deterministic or perhaps agnostic view of death.
 Available here.

 Everett Anderson’s Goodbye